-The security of our customers and products is paramount.
+The security and privacy of our partners, customers, and products is paramount.
 Throughout the entire product lifecycle, from design to customer use, Stem’s team of engineers, specialists, and partners strive to make the most secure products possible.
 Stem applies a zero-trust network access (ZTNA) where access is granted on a tightly defined, “need-to-know” basis.
 We utilize third-party managed detection and response solutions that give us a 360-degree view of the security of our energy storage systems and provide 24/7 real-time monitoring.

 Stem has implemented a Cybersecurity Risk Management Program that’s grounded in National Institute of Standards and Technology (NIST) Best Practices and Guidelines and overseen by our board and executive team.
 We practice what’s called “defense in depth,” using various layers of protection to maintain data security.
 We use a leading third party to provide comprehensive, independent, and layered security audit and compliance functions on an annual basis.

-We constantly track developments like the cybersecurity framework guidelines from the International Standards Organization (ISO), International Electrotechnical Commission (IEC), and Cybersecurity Maturity Model Certification (CMMC) from the U.S. Department of Defense.
+Stem has attained the Association of International Certified Professional Accountants (AICPA) System and Organization Controls 2 (SOC2) for achieving compliance of suitably designed and operating system controls and assurance.
+We also constantly track developments like the cybersecurity framework guidelines from the International Standards Organization (ISO), International Electrotechnical Commission (IEC), and Cybersecurity Maturity Model Certification (CMMC) from the U.S. Department of Defense.

-All employees receive annual training on cybersecurity and privacy, with supplemental micro-training targeted to employees in specific roles.
+All employees receive continuous training on cybersecurity and privacy, with supplemental micro-training targeted to employees in specific roles.